The Church Calendar: A year with Christ

 🏛️ Secular vs. Sacred Time

-Secular Calendar: Driven by commerce, productivity, entertainment
+Secular Calendar: Driven by commerce, productivity, entertainment, consumption

-Secular Values: Efficiency, pleasure, material success
+Secular Values: Efficiency, pleasure, material success, distraction

-Liturgical Values: Prayer, penance, charity, contemplation
+Liturgical Values: Prayer, penance, charity, contemplation, hope

 The Saints: Our Response to God's Love